-There are all kinds of electric scooters on the market from old school stand-up styles to the more practical moped style copies that range between a couple of hundred dollars and a few thousand in price.
-Obviously, the more money you spend the better vehicle you’re going to be buying with superior range and higher speeds- but would you really benefit from owning an electric scooter?
+There are all kinds of electric moped scooter types on the market from old school stand-up styles to the more practical moped style copies that range between a couple of hundred dollars and a few thousand in price.
+Obviously, the more money you spend the better vehicle you’re going to be buying with superior range and higher speeds- but would you really benefit from owning an electric moped?
 Well, that all depends on where you live.

-10 Electric Scooter Models Designed To Tame The Urban Jungle!
+10 Electric Mopeds Designed To Tame The Urban Jungle!

 #09.
 The X-Treme Cabo Cruiser